k5iogura/darknet_ttt/files/gemm_ntt_jikK.md

 On our development, we use im2row function.
 Therefore B matrix as weights kernel matrix, A matrix is image expanded.

 ***Loop order is n, m, k***
-In Naive GEMM function, loop order is m, n, k.
-But our implemetation use n,m,k to bufferring B column.
+In Naive GEMM function, loop order is m, k, n.
+But our implemetation use n,m,k to bufferr each B column.

 ***Using vloadn() OpenCL vector loading macro***
 OpenCL has vector loading macro such as vload2, vload16, vload_half16.